alexQiSong/scSTEM/README.md

 To install **dynverse** for R, follow the instructions provided here: https://dynverse.org/users/1-installation.

 **ROGUE** can be installed from GitHub.
-Simply type the following command in R:
+Simply type the following code in R:
 ```R
 devtools::install_github("PaulingLiu/ROGUE")
 ```